sarkershantonu/hardware/pfsense/tested-devices/readme.md

   - Good when all set up
   - not Good when I apply new settings or rules.
 It works slow and need to reboot several times.
 4. Realtek Built in Ms-9a25 > it is slow for a device but works smoodth.

+# A better Approach
+- See compatibility lists of LAN cards with pfsense (freeBSD)